conan-io/conan-center-index/docs/error_knowledge_base.md

 #### **<a name="KB-H077">#KB-H077</a>: "APPLE RELOCATABLE SHARED LIBS"**

 It checks whether installed shared libs are relocatable on Linux & macOS.
-All shared libs on macOS properly have `@rpath/<shared>` in install tree (@rpath token is supported since macOS 10.5 Leopard.
+All shared libs on macOS properly have `@rpath/<shared>` in install tree (@rpath token is supported since macOS 10.5 Leopard).

 ## Deprecated errors